hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 In turn, the HyPy wrapper starts the
-[HydPy server](https://hydpy-dev.github.io/hydpy/master/servertools.html), which is optimised for fast communication with OpenDA.
+[HydPy server](https://hydpy-dev.github.io/hydpy/master/servertools.html), which is optimized for fast communication with OpenDA.

 Depending on your HyPy and [Python](https://www.python.org/) installation two additional system environment variables can be set:
 * HYD_PY_PYTHON_EXE: Path to the python.exe (defaults to 'python.exe')
 * HYD_PY_SCRIPT_PATH: Path to the hyd.py script. (defaults to 'hyd.py')

 With [Python](https://www.python.org/) already on your system path, you may not need to configure these system variables.